vanopp/plex-fix-py/README.md

 ## Prequesties:
 Script designed for windows but should work on other platforms too
-- Python 3.7.3 or newer. [download](https://www.python.org/downloads/windows/) Hint: it is recommended to check "Add to path" if this is the first Python install on the machine.
+- Python 3.7.3 or newer. [download](https://www.python.org/downloads/windows/) Hint: it is recommended to check "Add Python to path" if this is the first Python install on the machine.
 - Python plexapi.
 Run command from the command line to obtain it: `pip install plexapi`.

 ## Usage samples: